c-hudson/muddler/README.md

       Esc-J      | Skip to the end of any "mored" output.
       Esc-Q      | Show spell suggestions for last word.
-Cycle thru on next esc-q Esc-W      | Go to the next active world, or the last world Pgdn       | Moves forward in the history of the current world Pgup       | Moves back into the history of the current world Tab        | Moves forward a screen full when more is enabled/triggered.
+Cycle thru on next esc-q Esc-W      | Go to the next active world, or the last world Esc-Esc    | Quick exit out of the world editor Pgdn       | Moves forward in the history of the current world Pgup       | Moves back into the history of the current world Tab        | Moves forward a screen full when more is enabled/triggered.